legendu-net/blog/misc/content/2015-11-08-useful-firefox-add-ons.markdown

 ## Proxy

+Due to technical reasons, PAC configuration based proxy cannot be set up on Firefox currently.

-- Proxy Switcher and Manager
+- Proxy SwitchyOmega

   The best Proxy Switching plugin (for both Firefox and Chrome)

-- Proxy SwitchyOmega

-  PAC configuration does not work on Firefox.

 ## Feeds